Learn something new every day More Info... by email

 Dry cleaning is necessary for fabrics that are delicate and may not do well in daily washing.
 This may be because the fabrics simply do not react well to water and soap.
 In some cases, it may be possible to either dry clean, or wash fabrics by hand.
 Most care tags will offer this option, if it is recommended.
 However, in most cases, hand cleaning will not be nearly as effective as dry cleaning, but it will substantially more economical.

 In the past, a petroleum-based solvent was used in dry cleaning.
 However, these solvents posed considerable risks as they were highly flammable.
 Further, the solvent, itself, would often leave an odor on the clothing.
-While there may be cases, even in modern times, when dry cleaning products come back with an offensive odor, this is a rarity at most dry cleaners.
+While there may be cases, even in modern times, when products come back from the cleaners with an offensive odor, this is a rarity at most dry cleaners.

 Some items have to be washed in water though.
 For example, perspiration odor can not be eliminated by dry cleaning.